ipedro/Inspector/README.md

     func scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions) {

         #if DEBUG
-        // Make your class the Inspector' host when returning a scene Inspector.host = self
+        // Make your class the Inspector's host when connecting to a session Inspector.host = self
         #endif